 I have always been interested in astronomy and space.
 As a child, my brothers and I rediscovered Saturn using a small telescope.
 As a young adult, I joined the Astronomy Book Club and subscribed to Astronomy magazine.
 A few years later, that I began to observe the stars through amateur equipment.
 I had decided borrow a friend's binoculars to observe the moon.
 In just a few minutes, I was hooked!

-Since 1997, I have worked at NASA John H. Glenn Research Center under contract.
-I worked as a Budget Analyst supporting Science and Technology projects.
-I've also tracked budgets for Space Operation Project Office for the Shuttle and International Space Station projects.
-I've also supported thePower and Propulsion Division, the Diversity Office, and the Office of the Chief Engineer.
-From February 2001 to October 2005, I worked full time on NASA GRC Microgravity Science Division outreach that transitioned into Exploration Systems outreach.
-My worked covered public, educational, technical and internal outreach and I sometimes staffed exhibits at various conferences and events across the country.
+For many years, I worked at NASA John H. Glenn Research Center under contract.
+I worked as a Budget Analyst supporting Science and Technology projects, the Shuttle, and International Space Station projects.
+I've also supported the Power and PropulsionDivision, the Diversity Office, and the Office of the Chief Engineer.
+For five years, I worked full time as an outreach co-ordinator.
+This worked covered public, educational, technical and internal outreach and I sometimes staffed exhibits at various conferences and events across the country.

 I believe that women have always contributed a vital part in the story of human history as witnessed by the fact that most of our early accomplishments have been attributed to women including agriculture, pottery, weaving and, yes, even toolmaking!

 All Users are Welcome to Astra's Star Gate on the World Wide Web!

-Click the Rose if you came from the Family Room and wish to return
+Click the Rose if you came from the Family Room and wish to return.

-This page was modified on 11/24/2011
+This page was modified on 07/05/2021